2023 Odisha train collision

-On 2 June 2023, three trains collided in Balasore district in the east Indian state of Odisha.
-The crash occurred around 19:00 IST when Coromandel Express, a passenger train, collided with a stationary goods train near Bahanaga Bazar railway station on the Howrah–Chennai main line.
+On 2 June 2023, three trains collided in Balasore district in the East Indian state of Odisha.
+The accident occurred around 19:00 IST when Coromandel Express, a passenger train, collided with a stationary goods train near Bahanaga Bazar railway station on the Howrah–Chennai main line.
 Due to the high speed of the passenger train and the heavy tonnage of the goods train, the impact resulted in 21 coaches of the Coromandel Express derailing, three of which collided with the oncoming SMVT Bengaluru–Howrah Superfast Express on the adjacent track.

-The crash killed 296 people and injured more than 1,200.
-It was one of the deadliest railway crashes in India.
+The accident killed 296 people and injured more than 1,200.
+It was one of the deadliest railway accidents in India.
 National Disaster Response Force (NDRF) and Odisha Disaster Rapid Action Force (ODRAF) were involved in the search and recovery efforts, assisted by other government agencies and the general public.
 The injured were treated at local hospitals in the region.
 In the aftermath, operations of more than 150 trains were impacted, with the cancellation of at least 48 trains.
 The rail services resumed on the line on 5 June after restoration work.

 Preliminary investigation revealed that the Coromandel Express entered a passing loop line instead of the main line at full speed and crashed into the stationary goods train.
 In the aftermath, Railway Minister stated that a change in electronic interlocking due to an error in electronic signalling, caused the crash.
 He also said that sabotage was suspected and the railway board had recommended a Central Bureau of Investigation (CBI)-led probe.
-On 7 July 2023, the CBI arrested three railway officials believed to be responsible for the crash.
+On 7 July 2023, the CBI arrested three railway officials believed to be responsible for the accident.

-Despite the statement of the railway authorities that the crash was not a reflection of the safety issues in the system, various questions were raised by journalists, politicians and retired railway employees.
+Despite the statement of the railway authorities that the accident was not a reflection of the safety issues in the system, various questions were raised by journalists, politicians and retired railway employees.
 The railway lines were not equipped with the Kavach train protection system.
 It was made aware that a similar signalling error had been reported earlier in February 2023 and a December 2022 report by the Comptroller and Auditor General of India had warned that the safety department of the railways lacked adequate staffing and funding, suffered from misuse of funds and that these could impact the quality of maintenance.

 Crash

 On 2 June 2023, the Coromandel Express (Train no:12841) was travelling from Shalimar in Howrah, West Bengal, to Chennai Central in Chennai, Tamil Nadu on the up line of the Howrah-Chennai main line near Bahanaga Bazar railway station.
 At the same time, the SMVT Bengaluru–Howrah Express (Train no:12864) was travelling in the opposite direction from Sir M. Visvesvaraya Terminal in Bengaluru, Karnataka, to Howrah on the adjacent down line.
-Neither of the trains were scheduled to stop at the Bahanaga Bazar railway station and both received a green signal to proceed along the main line.
-The trains were traveling fast, close to the maximum permitted speed of 128 kph.
+Neither of the trains were scheduled to stop at the Bahanaga Bazar railway station and received a green signal to proceed along the main line.
+The trains were travelling fast, close to the maximum permitted speed of 128 kph.